 - Setting up a sleep routine: Pain from shingles or PHN can make sleeping hard.
 However, following tips for better sleep can help.
 This can include having a firm bedtime or doing something relaxing, like reading or taking a bath, before going to sleep.

 - Reducing stress: Stress can sap your energy.
 Additionally, if you have shingles, stress may worsen symptoms.
 Because of this, try to find ways to reduce your stress levels, like mindfulness exercises.

 - Eating often: Eating often may help you keep your energy levels up while you’re feeling tired.
 Try to space meals and healthy snacks, so you eat something every few hours.

 - Staying hydrated: Dehydration can make you feel fatigued or sluggish, so make sure you’re getting enough fluids.

 - Reaching out for help: You can try reaching out to loved ones for support and understanding.
 If fatigue significantly affects your mood and daily life, engaging with a support group or a mental health professional may be beneficial.

 It’s important to talk with a doctor if you have fatigue with or after shingles.
 A doctor can work with you to develop a treatment plan that can help to address your symptoms.

 Antiviral medications can help to treat shingles.
 When these are started shortly after symptoms appear, they can reduce your symptoms and the duration of your illness.

-Getting vaccinated for shingles can help you to avoid shingles, PHN, and the fatigue that’s associated with these conditions.
+Getting vaccinated for shingles can help you avoid shingles, PHN, and the fatigue associated with these conditions.
 Vaccination is important, even if you’ve already had shingles or if you had chickenpox as a child.